-Strategic Communication (Public Relations)
+Integrated Marketing Communication (IMC)

-The Strategic Communication (Public Relations) major is an integrated degree program that prepares students for careers in business, communications, government and non-profit organizations.
+The IMC program is an integrated degree program that consists of the Strategic Communication major and Marketing Minor, and prepares students for careers in business, communications, government and non-profit organizations.
 The successful candidate achieves broad knowledge of, and skill sets in, writing, oral communication, public relations, marketing and sales.
-Students will also earn a minor in marketing.
-The marketing minor will prepare the graduate for entry level positions in sales and is ideal for students who may wish to apply their skills in private or public sector leadership roles.
-The internship program will deepen the candidate's experience in one or more core areas.
-With these skill sets, the Flagler College-Tallahassee Strategic Communication graduate will be a competitive candidate for marketing, sales, advertising, public relations and management positions in the public and private sectors.
+This program is ideal for students who may wish to apply their skills in private or public sector leadership roles.
+A required internship will deepen the candidate's experience in one or more core areas.
+With these skill sets, the Flagler College-Tallahassee IMC graduate will be a competitive candidate for marketing, sales, advertising, public relations and management positions in the public and private sectors.

-A total of 47 hours is required for the Strategic Communication (Public Relations) major to include: COM 208, 213, 224, 226, 311, 358, 359, 362, 403, 420, 462, 463, 464, (481, or 482, or 483), ART 230 and BUS 310.
-In addition, students will complete a marketing minor.
-The minor in marketing requires 15 additional hours beyond the major, including BUS 315, 318, 415, 416, 472, or 483.
+A total of 64 hours is required for the IMC program to include: COM 208, 213, 224, 226, 311, 358, 359, 362, 403, 420, 462, 463, 470, (481, or 482, or 483), PDH 300, ART 230 and MRK 310.
+In addition, students will complete MRK 311, 315, 318, 415, and 470, which will allow them to automatically receive their marketing minor.